 Machu Picchu Mountain is the other mountain that stands above the Machu Picchu ruins.
 It offers even more stunning views than Huayna Picchu, but takes an hour and a half of steep climbing to reach the top.
 This also requires a separate entrance ticket that we can secure for you with advance notice, for an additional $80 per person.

-- Pre-departure briefing the night before of your tour in our office.
+- Pre-departure briefing the night before your tour in our office

 - A professional tour guide who is fluent in English

-- Private transportation to the beginning of our trek at Km82
+- Private bus to Km 82- the beginning of our trek

 - Inca Trail entrance fees

 - Two-person tents with plenty of room for your backpacks

 - Meals cooked by an experienced chef: 3 breakfasts, 3 lunches, 3 dinners, and snacks!